skofic/ecological-niche-service/README.md

 The services are divided into two sections sections: one section providing data for *maps* and the other providing data for indicator pair *scatterplots*.
 All services are described in the ArangoDB service tabs on the database.

+### map

+This set of services cover species coordinates grid and occurrence probabilities:

+- `/map/grid/count`: Return the grid points count for all species.
+- `/map/grid/array`: Return the grid coordinates for all species as an array.
+- `/map/grid/point`: Return the grid coordinates for all species as an array of GeoJSON points.
+- `/map/species/count`: Return the grid points count for the provided species.
+- `/map/species/array`: Return the grid coordinates for the provided species as an array.
+- `/map/species/point`: Return the grid coordinates for the provided species as an array of GeoJSON points.

 ## License

 Copyright (c) 2025 Milko Skofic